The benefits of wearing a scarf

 Faux Fur – Infinity Scarves

 Then there are the scarves that don’t tie, but have already done the work for you, this I have seen, and made in faux fur, some call them Infinity Scarves, or scarves with a twist, the technical sewing of which is quite ingenious as to the finished result.
-Now depending on the faux fur pile, (the depth and length of this man-made fibre), the faux fur can be a gargantuan of a scarf that takes the word glamour to another dimension; as modelled here by ‘Image Strategist’ London Forbes.
+Now depending on the faux fur pile, (the depth and length of this man-made fibre), the faux fur can be a gargantuan of a scarf that takes the word glamour to another dimension; as modelled on the left by ‘Image Strategist’ London Forbes.

 Cover image black faux fur scarf modelled by Lorena Nuñez.